Saving plans for Children’s future

 Can any other relative, other than parents, create a savings-raising fund for children?

-Many times grandparents choose this kind of gift to their grandchildren in order to help them financially for their future.
+Many times grandparents choose this kind of gift for their grandchildren in order to help them financially for their future.